Best of Many in Both Worlds: Online Resource Allocation with Predictions under Unknown Arrival Model: Introduction

-\item {\bf Revenue Management:} One of the most traditional examples of revenue management appears in airline industry, where requests of seats arrive one by one, each comes with a difference price.
-The company needs to decide on whether or not to accept a request as it arrives.
-The total number of seats is limited, which can naturally be viewed as resources in the Online Resource Allocation Problem.

-\item {\bf Online Matching (AdWords, Online Auctions):} Online matching is itself a general model formulating various two-sided markets, such as AdWords, online auctions, and so on.
-In the context of the Online Resource Allocation Problem, the online nodes (impressions in AdWords) can be viewed as the arrivals, and the capacities of the offline nodes (budgets of bidders) can be viewed as resources.
-Hence this class of problems is also a particular instance of the Online Resource Allocation Problem. \end{itemize}
+\item {\bf Online Matching (AdWords, Online Auctions):} Online matching is itself a general model formulating various two-sided markets, such as AdWords and online auctions.
+As a special case of the Online Resource Allocation Problem, the online nodes (impressions in AdWords) can be viewed as the arrivals, and the capacities of the offline nodes (budgets of bidders) can be viewed as resources. \end{itemize}

-At present, there are by and large two existing approaches to the Online Resource Allocation Problem.
-The traditional approach to this problem is to assume an arrival model and develop algorithms that have worst-case guarantees.
-The two most popular arrival models are {\em stochastic} and {\em adversarial}, where the former assumes each arrival is drawn independently from an unknown underlying distribution, and the later assumes nothing on the future arrivals -- they can be as bad as possible.
-Under the stochastic arrival model the performance of an algorithm is measured by its \textit{regret}, and under the adversarial arrival model the performance of an algorithm is measured by its \textit{competitive ratio}. \cite{balseiro2023best} gave an algorithm for the Online Resource Allocation Problem that achieves the optimal performance under both arrival models without knowing the actual arrival model, which solved the problem in the worst-case.
-However, the worst-case algorithms might be too pessimistic, since in reality the decision-maker often does have some insights on the future arrivals based on data/forecasts.
-This extra information can help us go beyond the worst-case analysis, which motivates another approach to the problem.
+At present, there are by and large two approaches to the Online Resource Allocation Problem.
+The traditional approach is to assume a model for the arriving requests, and develop algorithms that have the best worst-case guarantees.
+The two most popular arrival models are {\em stochastic} and {\em adversarial}, where the former assumes each arrival is drawn independently from an unknown underlying distribution, and the latter assumes nothing about the arrivals -- they can be as bad as possible.
+A result of \cite{balseiro2023best} states that the best possible (worst-case) performance can be achieved simultaneously under both arrival models {\em without knowing the actual arrival model}.
+This is quite nice -- in practice, if we think of the stochastic and adversarial models as broadly representing stationary and nonstationary processes, respectively, then their algorithm is able to leverage the ability to ``learn on the fly'' in stationary settings, while remaining robust to arbitrary nonstationarities.
+Still, the optimality here is with respect to worst-case guarantees, which might be overly pessimistic.

-With developments in data acquisition and machine learning forecasts, the modern approach is to utilize some sort of {\em predictions} of information on the future arrivals.
-These predictions can be generic (i.e. with no statistical assumptions), ranging from simple time-series models to state-of-the-art machine learning algorithms.
-The de facto approach in practice is to then take these predictions as facts, that is, the decision-maker solves the problem offline using these predictions as true arrivals and take actions accordingly.
-However, because the decision-maker does optimization based on predictions, if predictions are inaccurate, their actions' performances are bad.
-Moreover, it is possible to have inaccurate predictions due to factors such as insufficient amount of data, bad machine-learning model, and so on.
-Therefore, blindly following predictions also has its drawbacks.